 Unfortunately, life isn’t all cupcakes and rainbows, as much as we want it to be.
 Life throws unexpected and sometimes awful things at us, but what sets us apart is how we deal with it.
-Do we work hard to get through it and come out better on the other side or give in and end up feeling worse for no reason.
+Do we work hard to get through it and come out better on the other side or give in and end up feeling worse for no reason to live?

 Stress and depression can follow after tough times so it is important to look at things in a more positive and silver lining way.
 If you hurt yourself it will get better so do you want to look forward to that and feel positive or be negative and focus on the bad aspects.